GSA/search.digitalgov.gov/_posts/2017-02-27-display-overview.md

 1. **Recent tweets.** This option only appears after you've told us about your [Twitter](/manual/twitter.html) account.
 When a searcher's query matches the text of a tweet published within the past three days, the tweet appears in the Recent Tweets module.

 1. **Type-ahead search.** Help searchers refine their query by displaying type-ahead search suggestions as a list in the search box.
 The list forms as a searcher begins to type in the search box.
 Suggestions are listed in order of most popular (that is, most searched).
 They're updated every few seconds.
-See, for example, the suggestions as you type di... on [SocialSecurity.gov's search results page](https://search.ssa.gov/search?affiliate=ssa).
+See, for example, the suggestions as you type di... on [SocialSecurity.gov's search results page](https://search.ssa.gov/search?affiliate=ssa). ***Note:*** this will enable type-ahead on your search results page that is hosted by our service.
+If you wish to display type-ahead suggestions on your agency’s website, please review instructions for our [JavaScript snippet and API](/manual/typeahead-api.html).

 ## Related Sites